dayeya/Qross/README.md

-# A QOI image compression app.
+# Qross

-This simple image compressor will compress your files quickly and optimally using the QOI format.
+Qross is a fast, simple, and robust image compressor for QOI images.